 Trading the Kijun/Tenkan Cross

-The Kijun/Tenkan cross is of extreme value to Forex traders as it is visible and one cannot miss it.
-For this reason, attaching the Ichimoku indicator to a chart should act as being always on the alert for when the trend is going to change.
-The previous article dedicated to the Ichimoku indicator showed that the cloud will anyways tell traders that conditions are about to change.
-This is true, but there is no exact entry level, only to go back in time for twenty-six periods in order to find a good entry.
+The Kijun/Tenkan cross is of extreme value to Forex traders, as it is highly visible and one cannot miss it.
+For this reason, attaching the Ichimoku indicator to a chart should ensure you are always on the alert for when the trend is going to change.
+The previous article dedicated to the Ichimoku indicator showed that the cloud will tell traders that conditions are about to change anyway.
+This is true, but there is no exact entry level, except to go back in time for 26 periods in order to find a good entry.
 A good entry is not a great entry, though!
-Such a great entry is to be found by correctly interpreting the Kijun/Tenkan cross.
+A great entry is to be found by correctly interpreting the Kijun/Tenkan cross.

 Spotting Kijun/Tenkan Crosses on a Chart

-In this chart, there are no less than eight Kijun/Tenkan crosses that are giving the overall direction of the trend.
-A bullish cross calls for longs to be traded, while a bearish cross favors shorts to be taken.
-The idea is to go short on a bearish Kijun/Tenkan cross and stay that way until a bullish cross forms or to go long on a bullish Kijun/Tenkan cross and stay long until bearish one forms.
+In this chart, there are no less than eight Kijun/Tenkan crosses that give the overall direction of the trend.
+A bullish cross calls for longs to be traded, while a bearish cross favours the taking of shorts.
+The idea is to go short on a bearish Kijun/Tenkan cross, and stay that way until a bullish cross forms; or to go long on a bullish Kijun/Tenkan cross and stay long until a bearish one forms.
 At that very moment, traders should reverse the previous trade.

 Spotting Fake Crosses

-However, Forex trading is not that straightforward as this market is best known for its fake moves and the way stops are being triggered in aggressive ways.
-It means that not all Kijun/Tenkan crosses are valid as well and some of them are actually showing fake signals.
-The risk here is to close and reverse the trades on a fake Kijun/Tenkan cross, only to see the market reversing again and the previous trend resumes.
-How to avoid this kind of situations?
+Forex trading is not that straightforward, however, as this market is best known for its fake moves and the way stops are triggered in aggressive ways.
+It means that not all Kijun/Tenkan crosses are valid, and some of them actually show fake signals.
+The risk here is to close and reverse the trades on a fake Kijun/Tenkan cross, only to see the market reversing again and the previous trend resuming.
+How do you avoid this kind of situation?
 The way to go is to use the Kijun/Tenkan crosses together with the Kumo (the cloud).
 For this, please refer to the previous article dedicated to trading with the cloud here on Forex Trading Academy.
-In other words, if a Kijun/Tenkan cross form, without the projected cloud to be already turned into the direction of the cross, then the signal can be ignored and labeled as a fake one.
-The opposite is true as well: if the cloud already turned before the Kijun/Tenkan cross forms and then the cross is forming, that is a solid signal and one should take it.
-This way fake signals are filtered and, if anything, one can take another trade and add to the original trade by the time the new cross comes after the fake one.
+In other words, if a Kijun/Tenkan cross forms without the projected cloud already being turned in the direction of the cross, then the signal can be ignored and labelled as a fake one.
+The opposite is true as well: If the cloud has already turned before the Kijun/Tenkan cross forms, and then the cross forms, that is a solid signal, and one should take it.
+Fake signals are filtered in this way and, if anything, one can take another trade and add it to the original trade by the time the new cross comes after the fake one.
 The chart below shows how to avoid fake Kijun/Tenkan crosses.